cstashko/AutoAFM/README.md

-AutoAFM components, bill of materials, assembled view and pictures
+AutoAFM components, bill of materials, assembled view, and pictures

 See STIFMap methods section for in-depth explanation of AutoAFM principles